Go back to the drawing board, Mr. Manasseh Azure Awuni

 No midnight raid silenced him.

-To Jerry, that single reality destroyed the image of tyranny Awuni attempted to construct.
+To African Editors, that single reality destroyed the image of tyranny Awuni attempted to construct.

 The freedom to fiercely criticize power without disappearance was itself evidence that democratic space still existed.